Application Fee (non-refundable): $55.00

 All required application materials and documents must be received in order for an application to be considered complete and before an admission decision can be made.

-Minimum overall GPA of 3.0 on a 4.0 scale at the graduate level calculated on all graduate work attempted in which letter grades were awarded.
+Minimum overall GPA of 3.0 on a 4.0 scale at the graduate level calculated on all graduate work attempted.

 Competitive applicants will have a minimum 3.5 GPA at the graduate level.